Galileo-Suite/gpe-api/README.md

-# incase of schema changes
+# Incase of schema changes

 run this commmand and commit the updated codegen